From fresh-faced start-ups to mature multinationals, businesses of all sizes need to recognise and reward the loyalty of their long-term employees.

 You might think that a generous salary and the satisfaction of a job well done are rewards enough for all of your employees.
 But long service rewards could provide an incentive for many employees to stick around.
 If you make it clear what sort of awards you offer to long-serving members of staff, you could see a boost to job retention.

-But it’s important to put some thought into your long service awards.
+But it’s important to put some thought into your awards for long service.
 This is one area where token gestures just won’t cut it.

 We’ve all heard stories of people who essentially dedicated their whole lives to one company, only to receive a carriage clock, or a wristwatch, as a reward for their decades of effort.
 You don’t want the reaction to your long service award to be a weary “is that it?”